panda3d/panda3d-docs/programming/collision-detection/collision-traversers.rst

 Collision Traversers
 ====================

-A CollisionTraverser object performs the actual work of checking all solid objects for collisions.
-Normally, you will create a single CollisionTraverser object and assign it to
-``base.cTrav``; this traverser will automatically be run every frame.
+A :class:`.CollisionTraverser` object performs the actual work of checking all solid objects for collisions.
+Normally, you will create a single CollisionTraverser object and assign it to ``base.cTrav``; this traverser will automatically be run every frame.
 It is also possible to create additional CollisionTraversers if you have unusual needs; for instance, to run a second pass over a subset of the geometry.
 If you create additional